 If you are raising children and also earning a degree, there are several tax breaks available to you.
-You probably don’t have time to research all the deductions and credits, so here is a quick look at the top five that could save you money on your taxes and even increase your tax refund.
+Here is a quick look at the top five that could save you money on your taxes and increase your tax refund.

 1. The Child Tax Credit (CTC)

 Parents with dependents age 16 and under can receive up to $2,000 per qualifying child.
 Dependents age 17 and older are not eligible for the Child Tax Credit, but they may qualify for a $500 Credit for Other Dependents.

 The CTC is partially refundable for up to $1,500 for each qualifying dependent.
 To qualify, dependents must be younger than 17 and have a Social Security number.
 Learn more about these two credits here.

 If you meet the requirements for this deduction, the IRS allows you to write off up to $2,500 for interest paid on your student loans.
 To be eligible for the deduction, these things must be true:

 - Your modified adjusted gross income is under $70,000 (or under $140,000 if married filing jointly.

 - No one claims you as a dependent for taxes